software-mansion/react-native-reanimated/README.md

 # Reanimated overview

 We aim to bring this project to be fully compatible with `Animated` API.
 We believe that the set of base nodes we have selected should make this possible to be done only by writing JS code and does not require significant changes in the native codebases.
-Here is a list of things that haven't yet been ported from the original version of `Animated` library.
 All the functionality that missing elements provide in `Animated` can already be achieved with `react-native-reanimated` although a different methodology for implementing those may be required (e.g. check ["Running animations" section](#running-animations) to see how the implementation may differ).

+Here is a list of things that haven't yet been ported from the original version of `Animated` library:

 - [ ] using value offsets
 - [ ] value tracking (can be achieved in different way, `react-native-reanimated` also allows for tracking all the animation parameters not only destination params)
 - [ ] animation staggering
 - [ ] animation delays

+## Fundamental Concepts in Reanimated

-## Value
+### Value

 `Animated.Value` is a container for storing values.
 It's is initialized with `new Value(0)` constructor.
-For backward compatibility there are provided API for setting value after it has been initialized:
+For backward compatibility there's provided API for setting value after it has been initialized:

 ```js
 const v = new Value(0);
 /// ...
 v.setValue(100);
 ```

-## Clocks
+### Clocks

 Original `Animated` API makes an "animation" object a first class citizen.
 `Animation` object has many features and therefore requires quite a few JS<>Native bridge methods to be managed properly.